Take note of the

 Get Fascinated by Feathers With New All About Bird Biology Site

 patterned, colorful, waterproof, and warm.
 To help curious minds of all ages

-learn about these impressive structures, we've just launched an in-depth,
+learn about these impressive structures, The Cornell Lab just launched an in-depth,

 immersive website.
 It's the first stage of our new All About Bird

 Biology project, with more to come.
 Try out All About Feathers, including these great